 If you do it right now, you are probably reading this article on a smartphone or a computer screen.
 So consider, how did that device make it into your hands?
 Where did you buy it?
 How did it get to that store or online retailer?
 Where did it come from?
 And then before it was fully constructed, what pieces came together to make it?
 Where were those smaller pieces assembled?
 With what raw materials?
 From where?
 And how did the raw materials all get to be where they needed to be to make their way into the component part?
 Who designed that device?
 How many people with what different skillsets were involved?
 What parts of the process do you think are the most time consuming?
 The most expensive?
 The most deleterious to the environment?

 You may never know the true answers to all of those questions.
 In fact, supplier and subcontractor relationships being what they are, I would bet no one person actually knows the answer to all of those questions for a given device.
 If you can answer even one of them with utter certainty, you are doing better than most people.
-And if you do a little poking, you’re soon going to learn that your iPhone is a veritable periodic table of elements and United Nations of manufacturers.

 However far you take your research, asking these questions will begin to make you more aware of how the world works.
 And more importantly, it will also teach you to start thinking bigger picture.
 To not take the reality you see for granted and to think beyond the obvious.